chelsey0527/Grind-75/String/5-LongestPalindromicSubstring/README.md

         def getLen(l, r):
             while l >= 0 and r < n and s[l] == s[r]:
+                # expand the searching area if the value is the same
                 l -= 1
                 r += 1
             return r - l - 1